gordonturner/etsy-open-api-client/docs/ShopApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopApi apiInstance = new ShopApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
     String title = "title_example"; // String | A brief heading string for the shop's main page.
     String announcement = "announcement_example"; // String | An announcement string to buyers that displays on the shop's homepage.
     String saleMessage = "saleMessage_example"; // String | A message string sent to users who complete a purchase from this shop.